Clyde Jewett

 Clyde A. Jewett (January 18, 1907, Richland County, Wisconsin – November 3, 1983, Glendale, California) was a member of the Wisconsin State Assembly.
 He graduated from high school in Richland Center, Wisconsin.
-Later, he worked in the Fisher Body division at the Janesville GM Assembly Plant in Janesville, Wisconsin.
+Later, he worked in the Fisher Body division at the Janesville Assembly Plant in Janesville, Wisconsin.

 Political career

 Jewett was elected to the Assembly in 1952.
 He was a Republican.